esmith443/Verizon-ONT-Bypass/README.md

     - ![alt text](image-7.png)
 - You should now have internet access.
 Congratulations 😎

+> [!NOTE]
 >  Once you enter the VLAN Number in Unifi you will lose access to the ONU.
-If you need access again, disable the VLAN ID on the wan port and rerun the above UDM PRO command
+> If you need access again, disable the VLAN ID on the wan port and rerun the above UDM PRO command